 Consider what is asked of most humans from the time of a child through to an adult.
 Go to school, get good grades, acquire a career and then retire.
 Very few people question this way of living because it is just regarded as the “I have to do this” type of culture that we humans have built.

-Once we get grades then we can be accepted by society, once we get a career then we can be accepted, make a lot money, have nice things, this conditioning absorbed through energy that goes through us through our life cycles of age but when is it ever enough?
+Once we get grades, then we can be accepted by society, once we get a career, then we can be accepted, make a lot money, have nice things; this conditioning, absorbed through energy, goes through us through our life cycles of age, but when is it ever enough?

-If your prayers turned into “Thank You” simply because I’m alive you, you would live a truly rich and abundant.
+If your prayers turned into “Thank You” simply because I’m alive, you would live a truly rich and abundant life.
 But NO!
 That’s enough society says.
-And if you’re always placing your contentment on what you acquire or experience then it will never be sustainable because when does the future end until death?
+And if you’re always placing your contentment on what you acquire or experience, then it will never be sustainable because when does the future end?

-It ends in the death of the mind very this very instant.
+It ends in the death of the mind this very instant.

 On What True Love Is Towards Someone